DevertNet/RaspiSensor/README.md

 Replace <code>10-000802292070</code> with your sensor name.
 You list all connected 1-wire sensors with this command: <code>dir /sys/bus/w1/devices/</code>

+###Webcam
+To display a webcam picture on the dashboard you need to save the captured image in your http-dir (e.g. <code>/var/www/test.jpg</code>).
+In the config of the webcamModul you must set the <code>Image Source</code> to <code>test.jpg</code> or any other URL of an webcam-image which is reachable over the internet.
+Personaly i use fswebcam to capture every 5 seconds a image of my home.

 ###Credits
 Raspberry-Remote (https://github.com/xkonni/raspberry-remote)
 RC-Switch (https://github.com/r10r/rcswitch-pi)